Los Angeles Brain Injury LawyersRequest Free Consultation

 The list of issues that could affect how much your brain injury case is worth is long.
 The best way to properly prepare your claim and demand the full and fair amount of your losses is by working with an attorney.
 A TBI attorney in Los Angeles can carefully evaluate your claim to determine its full value.
 Then, your lawyer can help you negotiate with an insurance company in California for the best possible case outcome.

-How the Courts Calculate a TBI Settlement
+How Do Courts Calculate a TBI Settlement?

 The courts divide financial damages in an injury claim into two categories: special and general.
 The calculation methods for each category vary significantly.
 To determine a fair award in special (economic) damages, the courts will look at hard evidence.
 This may include medical bills, receipts, invoices, treatment plans, pay stubs, and letters from doctors and employers.
 The court will add up the existing economic losses, then use experts and accountants to accurately estimate a victim’s future damages with a long-term or permanent brain injury.